Volcanoes National Park

 Golden monkey trekking.

-Volcanoes national park has 2 habituated troops of golden monkeys and each group is trekked once a day.
-These primates are commonly found in the lower bamboo forests where they normally live since they love bamboo shoots as their staple food.
+Two habituated troops of golden monkeys live in Volcanoes National Park.
+Tracking each of them is once in a day.
+Find them in the lower bamboo forests where they normally live.
+This is because they love bamboo shoots as their staple food.
 Golden monkeys are more active than gorillas hence making it so interesting and engaging.
 Rwanda golden monkey trekking safari takes about 2 to 4 hours including one hour while in the presence of a troop.

 Hiking / nature walks.